lunluen/aplex/README.md

 ## Graceful Exit

-Takeing Python3.6 for example, a graceful exit without aplex would be something like this:
+Taking Python3.6 for example, a graceful exit without aplex would be something like this:

 ```python
 try: